juancarlospaco/faster-than-requests/README.md

 <details>

 **Description:**
-Takes a list of URLs, makes 1 HTTP GET for each URL, returns a list of responses.
+Takes an URL, makes an HTTP POST on that URL, returns a response.

 **Arguments:**
 - `url` the remote URL, string type, required, must not be empty string.

-**Returns:** List of responses, string type, all strings will be lowercased and striped.
+**Returns:** None.

 </details>